-The Huron Avenue project (completed consisted June 2021) reconstruction sidewalks of and roadway, building a new accessible route for all users on Huron Avenue from Concord Avenue to Raymond Street.
+PROJECT VISUAL STATUS OF PRIOR YEAR PROJECTS The Huron Avenue project (completed June 2021) consisted of the reconstruction of sidewalks and roadway, building a new accessible route for all users on Huron Avenue from Concord Avenue to Raymond Street.
 The project also included the construction of raised intersections at Holly Avenue and Raymond Street and switching on-street parking to the other side between Holly Avenue and Garden Street in order to provide bicycle lane markings.